10 Limited-Time Offer Examples + Templates to Help You Craft Yours

 We’re going to provide examples for each category and break them down to see why each tactic works.

-Let’s see that in action.
+Let’s see some examples in action.

 If you have multiple product categories on your website and you want to promote specific product types, start a category sale.